UWPCE-PythonCert/PythonCertDevel/_sources/modules/Sequences.rst.txt

 Which is what we mean when we say a sequence is an "iterable".

-There are some complexities about that -- but more on that in another lecture.
+There are some complexities about that -- but more on that in another lesson.

 Lists, Tuples...